Trusted WordPress tutorials, when you need them most.

 A built-in eCommerce survey template

-All these templates are fully customizable, so you can add and remove questions, change the messaging, make certain questions mandatory, and more.
+The best part?
+These templates are fully customizable, so you can tweak them to fit your unique needs.
+Add or remove questions, change the wording, make certain questions required – it’s up to you!

 3. Ask Unlimited Questions

-With UserFeedback, you can ask visitors as many questions as you want, to get all the information you need.
-You can even ask follow-up questions and use comment boxes to learn why the visitor answered your survey in the way they did.
+One of the things I love about UserFeedback is its flexibility – you can ask as many questions as you need to get the insights you’re looking for.
+Want to dig deeper into a particular topic?
+No problem!
+You can add follow-up questions and use comment boxes to learn why the visitor answered your survey in the way they did.

 If you run an online marketplace, then you might ask visitors to rate their shopping experience and then use a comment box to find out why they gave you that rating.

 UserFeedback also doesn’t limit how many people you can survey.
-This means you can keep using the same plugin, even if you increase your blog traffic and get lots of new visitors.
+Want to survey thousands of visitors?
+No problem!
+Our plugin is designed to handle high volumes of traffic, so you can keep using it even if you increase your blog traffic and get lots of new visitors.

 Adding questions to an online popup